Stamp Duty Calculator UK 2026

 | Over £1,500,000 | 12% |

-Wales does not currently offer first-time buyer relief for LTT.
-The higher rates for additional properties in Wales are 4% above the standard rates.
-Note that Welsh LTT rates are generally higher than English SDLT rates for properties between £225,000 and £400,000.
+Wales does not offer first-time buyer relief for LTT.
+The higher residential rates for additional properties in Wales are charged on a separate, steeper band table (starting at 5% from the first £180,000).
+Welsh LTT is generally higher than English SDLT for homes between £225,000 and £400,000.

 | Scenario | Purchase Price | SDLT Calculation | Total SDLT |